antorguez95/Personalized-AI-Based-Do-It-Yourself-Glucose-Prediction-tool/README.md

 At this point, we assume that you have access to your real CGM data.
 If not, type in the terminal `python get_your_toy_cgm_file.py` to generate a LibreView-like CGM `.csv` file and play with this module!
 Same if your sensor is not included in the previous table (we're sorry, we are working on it!).

 #### What do you need?
-We have designed this module to be the least overwhelming possible to you.
+We have designed this module to be the least overwhelming possible as to you.
 So, to install and execute this module you just need a PC, an open terminal, an the [Docker Desktop installed in your PC](https://docs.docker.com/desktop/).
 Once you have downloaded it, you can proceed with the next steps.
 If everything goes OK and as far as **you don't replace your CGM sensor**, you only will have to perform this **ONCE**:

 1) Open your Docker Desktop (if you are not in an admin account, right click and clik on "Run as administrator").
 2) Open a terminal.
 For example, typing "cmd" from the "Search" bar in Windows.